-2.3 C

 4. Honeywell (HON)

-• sensors and safety systems.
+• advanced sensing and safety products,

 Rating: Hold (watch for pullbacks)